hydrafpv/irc-laprf-gateway/README.md

 You will need to install Node.js manually (not using apt-get).
 The version is ARM processor dependent.
 - From the terminal, execute `uname -m` You will get an ARM processor version value, such as "armv71" for ARM Version 7.1.
 - If you are using the Rasberian Stretch Lite OS as suggested above, you will need to visit https://nodejs.org/en/download/ on a separate device to determine which filename to install.
 On a desktop version of OS, visit and download using the Pi browser.
+- If you are using a Pi Zero W, the ARM version is 6.1, which is not supported above LTS 10 (https://nodejs.org/dist/latest-v10.x/).
-- Download the appropriate LTS ARM version: `wget https://nodejs.org/dist/v10.15.3/node-v10.15.3-linux-[your ARM version].tar.xz`
+- Download the appropriate LTS ARM version: `wget https://nodejs.org/dist/v10.19.0/node-v10.19.0-linux-[your ARM version].tar.xz`
-- Unzip the tar: `tar -xf node-v10.15.3-linux-[your ARM version].tar.xz`
+- Unzip the tar: `tar -xf node-v10.19.0-linux-[your ARM version].tar.xz`
-- Copy the binaries: `sudo cp -R node-v10.15.3-linux-[your ARM version]/* /usr/local/`
+- Copy the binaries: `sudo cp -R node-v10.19.0-linux-[your ARM version]/* /usr/local/`

 Raspberry Pi Notes:
   Install these libraries to use with the gateway, even if you are not using the Puck.